 HMRC rules allow you to build up a total pension fund, in all registered pension schemes, to a level known as the 'Standard Lifetime Allowance'.
 The Standard Lifetime Allowance was set at £1,073,100 from 6 April 2020, but you may have (or be entitled to have) a Lifetime Allowance that is higher.
-The Lifetime Allowance will increase each year by the increase in CPI (inflation).
 Your financial adviser will be able to tell you if this affects you.